 This is especially the case along Maintenance Eligible stream reaches.
 In these areas the floodway is equal to the floodplain.
 Where this occurs, the condition shall be noted in the Floodplain and Floodway Data Table.
-It is advisable to consult with District staff before beginning floodway analyses.
+It is advisable to consult with District staff before beginning floodway analyses to verify areas of potential encroachment.